-If you are aged 19 or over and have completed the first 12 months of your apprenticeship, you will be entitled to the national minimum wage rate, which as of April 2018, is:
+If you are aged 19 or over and have completed the first 12 months of your apprenticeship, you will be entitled to the national minimum wage rate, which as of April 2020, will be:

 An employer will often contribute to things like books or special clothing and equipment you need and you are also entitled to paid holidays like other employees.